 - Flavor combinations are almost limitless.
 Chocolate syrup is a basic option, while various flavor extracts available in your grocery store's baking section can lead to more exotic variations.
 Try combining mint extract with chocolate, or adding small chocolate chips.

-For more information on ice cream and related topics, check out the links on the next page.
+For more information on ice cream and related topics, check out the links below.